bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 Accessory manufacturers SHALL provide this set of MAC addresses to the platform.
 This set MUST account for the uncertainty involved with the [MAC address](#mac-address).

-The network ID in the advertisement payload, as specified in {{table-payload-format}}, SHALL be used to associate an accessory detected with the manufacturer's software extension.
+The Network ID in the advertisement payload, as specified in {{table-payload-format}}, SHALL be used to associate an accessory detected with the manufacturer's software extension.

 ### Network Access
 Network access MUST NOT be required in the moment that the platform performs owned accessory recognition.